 Sunday, 2 April 2023

-Building the 8 ton Sd.Kfz.
-7 Mittlerer Zugkraftwagen (Dragon kit: Decals and faded whitewash)
+Sd.Kfz.
+7. Building the 8 ton Mittlerer Zugkraftwagen.
+Chapter 10: Dragon kit: Decals and faded whitewash

 Decals

-I also decided to replace the smaller headlights I had added before I chose to replicate the 6th Pz.Div vehicle in the photo.
-This vehicle had a set of the larger original lamps.
-Both the lenses were missing so I thinned out the kit’s lamps and added some photoetch to simulate the bulb housings.
+One thing I had noticed was that this 6th Pz.Div vehicle had a set of the original larger style lamps.
+I had already added some smaller size headlamps to this build so they were removed, Both the lenses were missing so I thinned out the kit lamps and added some photoetch to simulate the bulb housings.
 These were painted separately and added back onto the vehicle.

 The whole whitewash process turned into quite a prolonged affair.
-To cut a long story short, although I made half a dozen test pieces with various paint mixes using both rattle-can hairspray and chipping fluid, when it came to laying down the whitewash layer on the model and 'chipping' it back, it didn’t perform anything close to how the test piece turned out.
+Although I first made half a dozen test pieces with various paint mixes using both rattle-can hairspray and chipping fluid, when it came to laying down the whitewash layer on the model and 'chipping' it back, it didn’t perform anything close to how my selected test piece turned out!
 I guess it's what can happen when attempting only my second whitewash on a vehicle!

-The problem I had, was that I was barely able to chip back the acrylic whitewash coat.
-It did react in places, but in the main I was disappointed in how virtually impossible it was to remove the overlying coat.
+The problem I had, was that I was barely able to chip back the acrylic whitewash layer.
+It did react in places, but in the main I was disappointed in how virtually impossible it was to distress and remove any of the overlying coat of paint!
 My main bugbear was that I had covered a lot of previous work, particularly on the bonnet/hood in the hope of exposing much of it.
 Analysing what went wrong I put it down to a couple of things.
-Firstly, none of my test pieces had a layer of VMS varnish like the model had.
+Firstly, none of my test pieces received a layer of VMS varnish like the model had.
 Although the varnish had cured for around 24hrs could the proceeding acrylic whitewash paint have bonded to it in a way the test piece obviously had not?
 Secondly, and probably more likely is my unusual choice of going for chipping fluid over rattle can hairspray.
-It was the AK regular 'worn effects’ type and not the 'heavy chipping' type and I airbrushed two quite heavy coats via the airbrush.
+I used the AK regular 'worn effects’ type and not the 'heavy chipping' type.
 It chipped back great on the test piece but typically clung onto dear life on the model!
-Maybe the Heavy Chipping Fluid is the one to go for next time!
+I guess the heavy chipping fluid type is the one to go for next time!

 Progress so far.